pgpglobal/staging/README.md

 <a id="favicon"></a>
 ### Favicon

-1. Run [Favicon Checker](https://realfavicongenerator.net/) once the subdomain is set up
+Should be all set - but can run [Favicon Checker](https://realfavicongenerator.net/) another time, once the subdomain is set up

 <a id="notes"></a>
 ## Notes